Educational Degree: Master of Arts

 When submitting their application, candidates must also submit a portfolio.
 It may contain scripts, essays, poems, short stories, plays, novels, paintings, drawings, photographs, films, original music, performances of songs and musical instruments, recordings of musical performances and other artistic materials of the candidate’s choice.
 Textual materials must be in a pdf format and not exceeding 5 pages.
 Images must be in jpg format.
 Audiovisual materials must be in mp-4 format and not exceeding a total duration of 10 minutes.
 Sound materials must be in mp-3 format and not exceeding a total duration of 10 minutes.
 The purpose of the portfolio is to show the applicant’s interests, artistic preferences, potential skills and mindset in as many details as possible.
 All materials must be uploaded in the Google Drive cloud space with a limit up to 3 GB.

-The portfolio obligatory includes a detailed creative CV of the candidate as well as a set of 20 black and white or color photographs, minimal format 20/30 cm.
+The portfolio obligatory includes a detailed creative CV of the candidate.

 The Selection Committee interviews the applicants about the materials, included in their portfolio.
 The aim of the interview is to understand the applicants’ potential capabilities, interests, overall cultural knowledge and mindset, ability for independent thinking and artistic reflections.
 Candidates who receive a score lower than average (3.00) cannot participate in the final ranking.